project-oak/oak/rfcs/1440_generic_planner_node.md

 ### Invocation Routing

-The planner node will also be responsible for routing invocations from the gRPC- and HTTP server pseudo nodes to the right receiver node based on the associated labels.
-Since it would be possible for multiple nodes to have the same label, the planner node would need an indication of which node should be the invocation recipient for a specific label.
+The planner node will be responsible for creating the required pseudo nodes as well.
+In the specific cases of HTTP- and gRPC pseudo nodes each pseudo node will send all invocations over a single dedicated invocation channel.
+The planner node will, by default, have the handle to receive these invocations and therefore be responsible for routing them to the right Wasm nodes based on the associated labels (specifically the label associated with the request receiver channel should match the label of the target Wasm node).
+Since it would be possible for multiple Wasm nodes to share the same label, the planner node would need an indication of which Wasm node should receive invocations with a specific label on the request receiver channel.

+If more advanced routing is required, the planner node could forward the invocation receiver channel to another node that can do the routing.
+The problem in this case is that the new node would have to be responsible for creating any per-label nodes as well if these nodes must be dynamically created, seeing that the planner node will no longer be able to see incoming invocations.

+Questions:

+- Would there be a requirement for multiple gRPC server pseudo nodes running on different ports to each have a different configuration for Invocation routing?
+- Should we use special handling of channel types to determine the targets for routing, or should we mark specific nodes as targeted invocation receivers?
+- Should we support overriding all routing so that the planner node still receives all invocations, but always forward it to a single specified node that is responsible for the routing?

 ### Manifest File

 The manifest file will be passed to the application as part of the initial configuration map as a TOML file.
+The assumption is that each application will have one unique node graph manifest file, which will be maintained by the developer of the application.
+The node graph manifest should be consistent with the application configuration file and the defense-in-depth restrictions.
+As part of the future work we plan on building analysis tools to validate that this is the case.

 The file will be deserialised into the following structure:

 ```rust